yanxue06/git-subtree-audit/README.md

 **git-subtree-audit** is a lightweight Git extension that verifies subtree merges automatically.
 Instead of manually counting or scanning thousands of commits, it codifies invariants about history preservation into a single CLI command.

 **Exact verification:** Ensures every commit from repo A exists in repo B’s subtree history.
-**Flexible checks:** Supports both strict hash matching and patch-ID checks (to account for rewritten commits).
 **Simple usage:** Just point it to your source repo, target repo, and the subtree path — the tool handles the rest.

 ### Why this matters